 - Providing a risk-free environment is paramount to your child’s progress in writing.

-- If possible, please provide your child with writing tools, such as pencils, crayons, markers and paper at home.
+- If possible, please provide your child with writing tools, such as pencils, crayons, markers and paper at home and encourage him/ her to draw and write regularly.

 - The mathematics curriculum provides students with mathematical experiences that help them develop number sense and a positive attitude towards mathematics that will continue through their school career and their lives.